probotsocial/probot/README.md

     export WORKDIR=`pwd`
     docker-compose up -d

+## connectivity

+You will not be able to establish real-time connectivity with twitter unless you expose microservice to the internet with a high-quality SSL configuration.

+How to do this is beyond the scope of this document.

 ## spot check

-Check that basic twitter connectivity is established by inspecting your twitter webhook.
+Check that real-time twitter connectivity is established by inspecting your twitter webhook.

-In a browser navigate to 'https://<subdomain>.ngrok.io/probot/twitter/webhook'
+In a browser navigate to 'https://<domain>/probot/twitter/webhook'

-(Natually replace with your own configured ngrok subdomain.)

 If everything is working you will see 'subscribed true' as final status.

 ## setup

-Probot should launch with an active twitter account_activity connection, but a blank database.
+Probot should launch with an active real-time twitter account_activity connection, but a blank database.

-Once basic connectivity is confirmed, the database must be backfilled manually to reflect existing followers.
+Once real-time connectivity is confirmed, the database must be backfilled manually to reflect existing followers.

-This is a two-step process performed via shell (for now).
+This is a multi-step process managed via zeppelin.

-  1. Retrieve all followers programatically to followers.jsonl file.

-      ``` docker exec -it livy java -cp /workdir/dist/probot-jar-with-dependencies.jar org.apache.streams.twitter.provider.TwitterFollowingProvider /workdir/collect-followers.conf /workdir/collect-followers.jsonl ```

-  2. Load followers.jsonl to profiles table.

-     ``` docker exec -it livy /usr/local/spark-2.4.6-bin-hadoop2.7/bin/spark-shell --packages org.postgresql:postgresql:9.4.1211 ```

-     Copy the full contents of 'load-followers.scala' and paste it into session.
+See twitter-setup.md for more details.

 ## dependencies